 15.4 The amount of new development being planned for is significant.
 It cannot occur without significant investment in infrastructure and supporting facilities.
-Key items and facilities are summarised in the table on the following page.
+Key items and facilities are set out in the Infrastructure Delivery Plan.
 Key delivery bodies are identified and costs are provided where known.
-This is based on the requirements identified in the IDP(137).
 The delivery of these schemes will be monitored on an on-going basis in our Authority Monitoring Reports.